 Ground covers, Perennials

-This is the most widely planted form; commonly used in intermountain and mountain regions.
-Leaflets are edged white, look luminous in shade.
-Set plants 1 ft. apart.
-Pull any that revert to solid green.
-In warm climates, give light shade during hottest part of day.
+‘Variegatum’ is the most widely planted form; it has leaflets edged in white, for a luminous look in shade.
+Set plants 1 ft. apart for quick cover, and pull any that revert to solid green.
+In warm climates, locate where it will receive some shade during the hottest part of the day.

 Native to much of the northern hemisphere.
 Flat, basal rosette spreads vigorously by underground runne...

 Foliage is variegated green and gold.
 Red stems.